 The accounting policies which govern the reported Statement of Financial Position carrying values of the underlying financial assets and liabilities, as well as the related income and expenditure, are set out in note 1 to the accounts.
-The policies are in compliance with IFRSs as adopted by the EU and best practice, and include the valuation of financial assets at fair value and liabilities at amortised cost.
+The policies are in compliance with UK adopted IFRSs and best practice and include the valuation of financial assets at fair value and liabilities at amortised cost.